-Parents/guardians who drive their children to school are reminded to follow the directional signs and use the designated areas for drop off and pick up.
-Please do not park in the bus / emergency zones and remember that there are no U-turns allowed in the front driveway.
+Parents/guardians who drive their children to school are reminded to follow the directional signs and use the designated area in the rear of the school for drop off and pick up.
+Please do not park in the bus / emergency zones and remember that there are no U-turns or 3 point turns allowed in the front driveway.
+Do not park in any parking zones.

-Students who drive to school are reminded that use of the school parking lot is a privilege not a right.
+Students who drive to school are reminded that the use of the school parking lot is a privilege not a right.
 Students are expected to drive in accordance with provincial laws.
 All students are reminded that extreme caution must be used when driving in the school parking lot.
-Any student who drives carelessly or puts any student, staff member or community member at risk will lose their privilege to use the school parking lot.
+Students who drive carelessly or put any other student, staff member or community member at risk will lose their privilege to use the school parking lot.
 Parents/Guardians will be contacted and York Regional Police may also be notified.